supercollider/supercollider/README_WINDOWS.md

 ### PortAudio

-You can study the file `external_libraries\portaudio_sc_org\CMakeLists.txt` to learn about the options that the build provides.
+You can study the files `external_libraries\portaudio\portaudio_library\CMakeLists.txt` and `external_libraries\portaudio\CMakeLists.txt` to learn about the options that the build provides.
 With default settings, all APIs that *work out of the box* are enabled and only the library for static linking is built.
 In the VS-build all APIs are enabled.
-For MinGW, WASAPI is ommitted and some features of DSound's full duplex mode are unavailable.
+For MinGW, WASAPI is omitted and some features of DSound's full duplex mode are unavailable.
 If you would like to tweak the PortAudio build you can single it out from the SC build with: